realnimish/polkadot-amm/tutorial.md

 }
 ```

-In the above javascript code we have demostrated how to make a query and transaction to our AMM smart contract.
+In the above javascript code, we have demonstrated how to make a query and transaction to our AMM smart contract.
 Now let's understand each line of the above code.

 ```javascript
 // Creates a provider